opea-project/docs/community/rfcs/24-05-17-OPEA-001-Deployment-Design.md

     ```

-2. Kubernetes deployment by yaml
+2. Kubernetes deployment using YAML

-    For example, constructing RAG (Retrieval-Augmented Generation) application with yaml is something like:
+    Here is a YAML example for constructing a RAG (Retrieval-Augmented Generation) application:

     ```yaml
     opea_micro_services: